sporto/elm-tutorial/effects/tasks.md

   Signal.mailbox ""
 ```

-We need a mailbox to send the results of the task to.
+We need a mailbox to send the results of the tasks.

 #### httpTask